-The Chicago School of Professional Psychology (TCSPP) is a leading nonprofit graduate psychology school committed to providing students with the highest level of professional psychology education to prepare them for lifelong careers in the fields of psychology and related behavioral and health sciences.
+The Chicago School of Professional Psychology (TCSPP) is a nonprofit graduate psychology school committed to providing the highest level of education to prepare students for careers in the fields of psychology and related behavioral sciences.

 Q: What is APA program accreditation?

 A: According to APA’s Office of Program Consultation and Accreditation, APA program accreditation is both a status and a process.
-As a status it represents that a clinical doctoral program has formally met quality standards articulated by APA’s Commission on Accreditation (CoA).
+As a status it represents that a clinical doctoral program has formally met quality standards articulated by the CoA.
 As a process it represents to the larger psychology and academic community that the program has agreed to engage in a self-study to evaluate its standing against the standards outlined by the CoA and has opened its doors to external peer review as a means to engender persistent program improvement.

 Q: Must all clinical psychology programs seek APA accreditation?